cloudmesh/cloudmesh-openapi/README-source.md

 cms gui quick
 # fill out mongo variables
 # make sure autinstall is True
-cms admin mongo install --force
+cms config set cloudmesh.data.mongo.MONGO_AUTOINSTALL=True cms admin mongo install --force
+# Restart a new terminal to make sure mongod is in your path
 ```

 If you like to know more about the installation of cloudmesh, please